Genes: APP, PSEN1

 APPPS1 mice contain human transgenes for both APP bearing the Swedish mutation and PSEN1 containing an L166P mutation, both under the control of the Thy1 promoter.
-In these mice, expression of human APP transgene is approximately 3-fold that of endogenous murine APP.
-The generation of human Aβ42 is higher than Aβ40, and both levels increase with age, but the ratio of brain Aβ42/40 decreases with the onset of amyloid deposition (Radde et al., 2006; Maia et al., 2013).
+In these mice, expression of the human APP transgene is approximately 3-fold higher than endogenous murine APP.
+Human Aβ42 is preferentially generated over Aβ40, but levels of both increase with age.
+In the brain, the Aβ42/Aβ40 decreases with the onset of amyloid deposition (Radde et al., 2006; Maia et al., 2013).
 Amyloid plaque deposition starts at approximately six weeks of age in the neocortex.
-Amyloid deposits in the hippocampus appears at 3-4 months, and in the striatum, thalamus and brainstem at 4-5 months.
+Deposits appear in the hippocampus at about three to four months, and in the striatum, thalamus, and brainstem at four to five months.
 Phosphorylated tau-positive neuritic processes have been observed in the vicinity of all congophilic amyloid deposits, but no fibrillar tau inclusions are seen.

 The CSF levels of Aβ and tau have also been extensively examined in these mice (Maia et al., 2013).
 Aβ42 concentrations in CSF of these mice decrease with age, with a 50 percent reduction by six months of age and an 80 percent reduction by 18 months.
 Aβ40 concentrations also decrease, but less dramatically (45 percent by 18 months).
 CSF concentrations of total tau increase in these animals, starting at six months and reaching a 5-fold increase by 18 months of age.